sendess/Python_project/README.txt

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 I created every command for the bot myself with the motivation of why not make my own full fledge bot.
+The discord bots are added to a server and my bot gives 20! command features and

 ----------------------------------------------------------------------------------------------------------------------------------------
                                            Commands and Moderation Features of the bot